 Whiskey is a type of alcohol made from fermented grain mash.
 Grains such as corn, rye, barley, and wheat may be used, depending on the variety and sometimes the grain is malted first.
 Whiskey is usually aged in wooden casks and comes from around the world, but Scotland often claims to be the original creator of the spirit.
 Different whiskeys will be at least 40% ABV (80 proof).

-If you would like to learn more about whiskey, click here to read my complete guide to whiskey, bourbon, and scotch.
+If you’d like to learn more about whiskey, read my complete guide to whiskey, bourbon, and scotch here.